 Frequently Asked Questions (FAQ)

 No, we are not a flight school since flight training is earned.
-We are a youth organization that exposes youth from age 14 and completed 8th grade through 20 to the world of aviation.
+We are a youth organization that exposes youth from age 14 and completed 8th grade through age 20 to the world of aviation.
 Flight training is a privilege earned by our registered Explorers through participation, for a minimum of a year, and after completing ground school and passing the FAA Private Pilot Knowledge Test.

 The current first year fee is $200, which pays for your BSA Registration, a Post Polo shirt, a textbook used in Ground School, some basic pilot tools, backpack, and some other bits and pieces.
 Sign-up costs can change without prior notice.

 Yes.
 We teach life lessons and skills that may become a career path; it is not something to be undertaken as a hobby or time filler.
 Explorers are expected to prioritize their time and attend meetings, as well as volunteer, and participate in fundraising opportunities in order to participate in the fun stuff.
+We have implemented a points-based system to encourage active participation.
+As flying planes is expensive, we are engaged in many fundraisers (plane washes, pancake feeds, and major events like Swing Dancing).
+We need all cylinders firing to support the scouts.

 While not every parent can commit a lot of time to Aviation Explorer Post 8, we do require your assistance at times.
 For some this means a leadership role.
 For others, it is helping organize or chaperone a trip, participating in the Open House, or just donating food items for events.
 In rare cases, we will require familial assistance with maintenance of the building, etc. In most instances your Explorer will enjoy and get more out of Aviation Explorers if you are involved and understand the program.
+You may also learn a lot about aviation with your scout! ✈️

 Ground School is the weekly one-hour class for registered Explorers that runs from Labor Day to Memorial Day and takes one to two years to complete.
 It is the instruction of all textbook materials you will need to know in order to take and pass the FAA Private Pilot Knowledge Test.
-Ground School Review is a review class held for registered Explorers during the summer to help answer questions and prepare Explorers for the FAA Private Pilot Knowledge Test.
-Intensive Ground School is not a substitute for Ground School.

 Yes.
 For the safety of both our program and Explorers, we require them to pass the FAA Private Pilot Knowledge Test prior to beginning flight instruction.